It's Official! Meghan Markle Is Not Having a Maid of Honor — and Here's Why

 Meghan and Lindsay Roth met as students at Northwestern University and have been friends for over a decade.
 “We’re the kind of friends who can be 3,000 miles away and still be talking about or thinking the same thing, and even texting each other the same thing at the same time miles away,” Roth told PEOPLE of her friendship with Markle in March 2017.
 Meghan was also Roth’s own maid of honor a few years back.

 Fashion designer Misha Nonoo, who was previously married to Alexander Gilkes, a friend of Harry’s, is rumored to have been the mystery matchmaker who set up Meghan and Harry on a blind date in July 2016.
-(The other woman is reportedly introduced the pair is mutual friend Violet von Westenholz.)
+(The other woman who reportedly might have introduced the pair is mutual friend Violet von Westenholz.)
 She first met Meghan at a lunch in Miami, and they quickly became fast friends.
 “I love her to death,” Nonoo told the Evening Standard.
 “She is the coolest girl in the world.”

 Meghan’s good friend, actress Priyanka Chopra, had already confirmed she wasn’t a bridesmaid, but she is attending the wedding — and even admitted she hasn’t found a dress yet!
 “I’m more stressed out about those little hats!
 How do those things stay [on]?” she admitted on Watch What Happens Live with Andy Cohen on Thursday.